google/google-api-ruby-client-samples/prediction/README.md

+## Prerequisites

+Please make sure that you're running Ruby 1.8.7+ and you've run `bundle install` on the sample to install all prerequisites.

 # APIs Console Project Setup

 If you have not yet, you must set your APIs Console project to enable Prediction